 What is cervical radiculopathy?

 Cervical radiculopathy is a painful condition that happens when a spinal nerve in your neck is pinched or irritated.
-Nerves control movement and feeling in the body.

 What causes cervical radiculopathy?

 Changes in the vertebrae (bones) and discs in your neck can put pressure on a spinal nerve.
 Discs are natural, spongy cushions between your vertebrae that allow your spine to move.
 The following can cause a pinched nerve:

 - Disc damage may occur if a disc flattens, bulges, or moves over time.
 An injury can also cause disc damage.

 - Cervical spondylosis is when the vertebrae in your neck break down.
 This normally occurs as you age.

 - Growths , such as tumors or cysts (fluid-filled lumps), may grow and press on the nerve.